makehumancommunity/makehuman-static-website/content/_index.md

 This is the new homepage for [MakeHuman]({{< relref "MakeHuman" >}}) and [MPFB]({{< relref "MPFB" >}}).
 As not everything has been ported, some things can only be found via [the old site](http://www.makehumancommunity.org/).

+## 2024-12-20: MPFB submitted to the extensions platform

+MPFB has now been [submitted for review](https://extensions.blender.org/approval-queue/mpfb/) on the Blender extensions platform.
+The idea is that this will be the main source of stable releases in the future, if MPFB is accepted on the platform.

 ## 2024-12-01: Updates to MakeHuman documentation

 A spirited attempt has been made to get the MakeHuman part of these pages in order.
 Particularly the